 If significant dust has been noted on the air intake grill, it may be desirable to vacuum the dust and debris from inside the enclosure.
 To open the enclosure:

-- 1. Remove the amplifier from the cabinet or rack as follows: - NOTE: Due to the weight of the unit, the removal of the amplifier from the cabinet or rack is a two person operation. - 2.
-Disconnect power, RF, and any other interface connectors.
-On the rear of the unit, remove any screws used to connect brackets to the amplifier.
-On the front of the unit, remove the four screws holding the front panel onto the cabinet.
-Carefully slide the amplifier out of the front of the cabinet. - 3.
-Remove the screws that secure the lower cover and the screws that secure the upper cover.
-Remove the covers to gain access to the interior of the TWTA. - 4.
+1. Remove the amplifier from the cabinet or rack as follows:

+NOTE: Due to the weight of the unit, the removal of the amplifier from the cabinet or rack is a two-person operation.

+Disconnect power, RF and any other interface connectors.
+On the rear of the unit, remove any screws used to connect brackets to amplifier (two on each bracket).
+On the front of the unit, remove the four screws (two outside screws on each side) mounting the front panel to the cabinet.
+Carefully slide the amplifier out of the front of the cabinet.

+2. Remove the six screws that secure the lower cover and the six screws that secure the upper cover.
+Remove the covers to gain access to the interior of the TWTA.

 Vacuum dust and debris from inside the enclosure.
 Clean dust from the TWTA and its flying leads.
-Remove any dirt from around the three high voltage connectors.
-While the cover is off, check for loose wires, components or fasteners. - 5.
-Reassemble in the reverse order.
+Remove any dirt from around the five high voltage connectors.
+While the cover is off, check for loose wires, components or fasteners

+Reassemble in reverse order.